t1h0/smartini/README.md

 ## Multiline options

 SmartIni by default allows for multiline option values, so for the whole value to span over multiple lines.
 Every line after the first line is called a *continuation*.
-You can control this behaviour by specifying the three multiline parameters during [Schema initialization](#smartinischema).
+You can control this behavior by specifying the three multiline parameters during [Schema initialization](#smartinischema).

 > For further information see [Parameters](#smartiniparameters).